kan-bayashi/ParallelWaveGAN/README.md

 [decode]: 100%|██████████| 250/250 [00:06<00:00, 36.38it/s, RTF=0.00189]
 2020-02-08 05:44:42,231 (decode:142) INFO: Finished generation of 250 utterances (RTF = 0.002).
 ```

+If you want to accelerate the inference more, it is worthwhile to try the conversion from pytorch to tensorflow.
+The example of the conversion is available in [the notebook](https://github.com/kan-bayashi/ParallelWaveGAN/blob/master/notebooks/convert_melgan_from_pytorch_to_tensorflow.ipynb) (Provided by @dathudeptrai).

 ## Results